-Following the Swiss non-financial reporting requirements, companies need to identify and elaborate on the risks from their own business activities and supply chain related to their material topics.
+○> Following the Swiss non-financial reporting requirements, companies need to identify and elaborate on the risks from their own business activities and supply chain related to their material topics.
 For transparency purposes we list key risks related to our material topics in the table below.
-The process of Following the Swiss non-financial reporting requirements, identifying the below risks entailed an analysis of the extended and generalized material topics, and what-if scenario projections, e.g. what could be the outcomes if water quality or quantity would change at a Lonza site.
+The process of identifying the below risks entailed an analysis of the extended and generalized material topics, and what-if scenario projections, e.g. what could be the outcomes if water quality or quantity would change at a Lonza site.